10 proven tips to study smarter, not harder

-Whether you’re studying for your Bachelor degree, Masters or simply expanding your knowledge base, these tips will help you get the most out of your study time.
-We uncover that it’s not necessarily about working harder, but how to study smarter.
+Whether you’re studying for your Bachelor degree, an MBA or simply expanding your knowledge base, these tips will help you get the most out of your study time.
+We uncover that it's not necessarily about working harder, but how to study smarter.

 1. Study in short chunks

 Short study sessions help the synapses in your brain process information much better than lots of information in long sessions.
 Try setting aside 30 minutes before or after work to dedicate to your study.
 Avoid all-nighters, start planning and reading early in the study period and make a study schedule.